HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/arrays.md

 #### Map

 Array elements can be mapped into a new array with a mapping function.
-The mapping is bijective, and every element from the initial array will have its mapping in the new array.
+The mapping is bijective and every element from the initial array will have its mapping in the new array.
+The order of elements is preserved.

 ```haxe
 var list:Array<String> = ["first", "second", "last"];